NoVaSharad/Datacollection-and-Pre-processing/README.md

-# In the Handling of dataset
+# 2.In the Handling of dataset
 We have two types of method.
 1. Imputation
 2. Dropping